BEGIN ANYWHERE & FOUR SOLOS

 Composer: Mel Mercier

-Dancers: Vinicius Martins Araujo, Morgan Amirah Burns, Boris Charrion, Magdalena Hylak, François Malbranque, Ryan O’Neill and Adam O’Reilly
+Dancers: Vinicius Martins Araujo, Boris Charrion, Magdalena Hylak, François Malbranque, Laura Gracia, Josué do Reis Santos, Ryan O’Neill and Adam O’Reilly

-Musicians: Caoimhe Flaherty, Mel Mercier, Kevin McNally, Mick O’Shea, Claudia Schwab
+Musicians: Caoimhe Ní Fhlatharta, Mel Mercier, Kevin McNally, Mick O’Shea, Claudia Schwab

 Cassette tape audio created by Danny McCarthy